 Leadership United is a comprehensive community leadership and board development program of United Way of Central Indiana offered each year from September through May.
 During the nine-month term, participants commit to approximately 10 business days of training, or roughly one day per month.
 That translates to an impressive 75 hours of leadership and board development training.

 The Nonprofit Learning Center offers learning opportunities for nonprofit leadership and staff to grow their skills, their knowledge, and their impact.
 To achieve our vision in which ALL our community residents' needs are met, we offer NLC services to ANY nonprofit organization serving in Central Indiana.

 The NLC provides practical, affordable learning opportunities through:

 The Nonprofit Learning Center has launched a series of trainings geared towards a variety of topics around nonprofit management and community impact.
-Register below for August.
+Register for the events below.
 Exact dates and facilitators are being confirmed for future meetings: